jacebenson/jace.pro/content/properties/glide.discovery.software_sccm_managed.md

 ---
-date: '2016-01-01'
 layout: page
 title: glide.discovery.software_sccm_managed
-description: "Windows software is SCCM managed: If \"yes\", Discovery will not populate software for computer CIs also managed by SCCM. "
+description: "<b>Windows software is SCCM managed:</b>  If 'yes', Discovery will not populate software for computer CIs also managed by SCCM."
-value:
 ---
+false